Courses and Registration

 Bringing Your Own Device (BYOD)

-The faculty’s new Open Doors classroom space (2nd floor Enterprise Square) is Bring Your Own Device (BYOD) enabled.
+The Faculty of Extension Open Doors classroom space (2nd floor Enterprise Square) is Bring Your Own Device (BYOD) enabled.
 BYOD means that you can bring your own portable technology (laptop, netbook, tablet, or smartphone) and connect to the internet via the campus WiFi.

 BYOD will enable you to use your own device to conduct research, take notes, and pursue topics that are part of your courses.
 Using your own device means working with a familiar device and one you can continue working on once at home or at work.
 You will also be able to collaborate with fellow students outside our learning spaces.